 APA's Publication Manual does not provide formal guidelines for creating outlines.
 When asked to do an outline in APA style for a course assignment, we recommend the following:

 Visit our FAQ on outlines for examples:

 PowerPoint presentations are a common form of visual communication and are used frequently in academics and in business.
-Since a download of Microsoft Office is available for Rasmussen College students, most, though perhaps not all, of your digital presentations will take advantage of this software.
+Since a download of Microsoft Office is available for Rasmussen University students, most, though perhaps not all, of your digital presentations will take advantage of this software.